-During the first stages of pregnancy, the presence of extra skin and soft tissue in front of the abdominal wall is often the earliest sign of diastasis recti.
-As the pregnancy progresses, diastasis recti can cause the top of the pregnant uterus to bulge outward, and the formation of a ridge running down the center of the abdomen (stretching from the bottom of the breastbone to the belly button).
-This ridge becomes increasingly visible when the abdominal muscles are straining or contracting during any form of physical exertion.
+The first sign is the presence of extra skin and soft tissue in front of the abdominal wall.
+As pregnancy progresses, diastasis recti can cause the top of the pregnant uterus to bulge outward.
+This forms a ridge down the center of the abdomen.
+This ridge can become increasingly visible when the abdominal muscles are straining or contracting during any form of physical exertion.

 - Abdominal distension (protrusion, bulging)